guyverhl/data-cleaning-normalization/README.md

 ## Tidy Dataframe
 Later the program will delete all excessing spaces and replace data automedically.
+Global variable `df` will be used.
+By continuing the `normalization()` function, it will eliminating excessive spaces and change to `title` textcase.
+In `Location`, all strings will change to `upper` textcase.
+In `Phone`, all speical characters will be removed.
+In `Position`, all abbreviations will extend to long format.
+After that, index number will be reset to reproduce as row number.
 ```py
 def tidy_dataframe():
     global df